Resident Evil: Welcome to Raccoon City: Plot

 In the 1980s, Claire Redfield and her older brother Chris are children living at the Raccoon City Orphanage.
-Claire befriends Lisa Trevor, a disfigured girl who has been experimented on by Dr. William Birkin, an employee for the Umbrella Corporation, who oversees the orphanage and takes children for his own experimental research.
-Claire escapes from Birkin when she is selected to participate in an experiment.
-In 1998, Claire returns to Raccoon City, hitchhiking in a semi-truck.
-The truck driver accidentally hits a woman in the middle of the road.
-While Claire and the driver are arguing, the woman disappears.
-The truck driver's Dobermann licks the blood left behind, and over time begins to foam at the mouth and becomes erratic.
+Claire befriends Lisa Trevor, a disfigured girl who has been experimented on by Dr. William Birkin, an employee for the Umbrella Corporation, who takes children for his experimental research.
+Claire escapes the orphanage.

+In 1998, she returns to Raccoon City, hitchhiking in a semi-truck.
+The truck driver accidentally hits a woman on the road, who disappears.
+The driver's Dobermann licks the blood left behind, and over time becomes erratic.
 At a diner, rookie police officer Leon S. Kennedy notices that the diner's owner has blood coming out of her eyes.
-Claire heads to Chris's home to warn him about Umbrella's experiments, revealing journalist Ben Bertolucci as her source.
+Claire warns Chris about Umbrella's experiments, revealing journalist Ben Bertolucci as her source.
+After Chris leaves, a child breaks into the house, running from his mother; both are erratic and bloody.
+Claire escapes.

-After Chris leaves for the police station, a child breaks into the house, running from his mother, who attacks Claire; both are erratic and bloody.
-Claire escapes from them on Chris's motorcycle.
-At the police station, the STARS Alpha team meet with Chief Brian Irons and he explains that the Bravo team went missing while investigating a death at the remote Spencer Mansion.
+At the police station, the STARS Alpha team meets with Chief Brian Irons, who explains that the Bravo team went missing while investigating a death at the remote Spencer Mansion.
 The Alpha team, composed of Chris, Jill Valentine, Richard Aiken, Brad Vickers, and Albert Wesker, is sent to the mansion by helicopter to investigate.
-Unknown to his teammates, Wesker is an operative for an unidentified party, tasked with stealing Birkin's virus, using inside knowledge to navigate the mansion.
-Inside, Chris and Richard encounter zombies eating the bodies of the Bravo team while Brad gets bitten by a zombie and crashes their helicopter into the mansion trying to fly away.
-Wesker saves Jill from a zombie before leaving her; Richard is eaten while Chris battles the horde, reuniting with Jill.
-The pair flee into the secret passage Wesker unlocked.
+Unknown to his teammates, Wesker is an operative for an unidentified party, tasked with stealing William's virus.
+Inside, the team encounters zombies eating the bodies of the Bravo team.
+Brad gets bitten and crashes the helicopter.
+Richard is eaten; Chris and Jill flee into the secret passage Wesker unlocked.